everx-labs/ever-sdk/docs/mod_tvm.md

 When _type_ is _'None'_

 Non-existing account to run a creation internal message.
-Should be used with `skip_transaction_check = true` if the message has no deploy data since transaction on the unitialized account are always aborted
+Should be used with `skip_transaction_check = true` if the message has no deploy data since transactions on the uninitialized account are always aborted

 When _type_ is _'Uninit'_

-Emulate unitialized account to run deploy message
+Emulate uninitialized account to run deploy message

 When _type_ is _'Account'_